Bragar Eagel & Squire, P.C. Is Investigating Nutanix and Harmony and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Nutanix, Inc. (NASDAQ: NTNX) and Harmony Biosciences Holdings, Inc. (NASDAQ: HRMY).
+NEW YORK, April 02, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Nutanix, Inc. NTNX and Harmony Biosciences Holdings, Inc. HRMY.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On March 6, 2023, Nutanix issued a press release reporting selected preliminary second quarter fiscal 2023 financial results.
 Among other items, Nutanix reported that "Company management discovered that certain evaluation software from one of its third-party providers was instead used for interoperability testing, validation and customer proofs of concept over a multi-year period."
 Due to an ongoing Audit Committee investigation into the matter, Nutanix stated that "it does not expect to be able to [timely] file its Quarterly Report on Form 10-Q for the quarter ended January 31, 2023[.]"